As leaders meet, Chinese hope for end to 'zero-COVID' limits

 After an initial outbreak in early 2020 that killed more than 4,000 people and overflowed hospitals and morgues, China was largely successful in taming the virus while other countries were overwhelmed with it — a contrast trumpeted in Communist Party propaganda.

 Then came omicron in late 2021.
-China had to employ ever more widespread restrictions to control the faster-spreading variant, locking down entire cites and starting regular testing of practically the entire population of 1.4 billion people.
+China had to employ ever more widespread restrictions to control the faster-spreading variant, locking down entire cites and starting regular testing of many if not most of the entire population of 1.4 billion people.

 The measures have bred simmering discontent, fed by instances of harsh enforcement that in some cases had tragic consequences.